wongwil/wongwil.github.io/_posts/2024-04-18-remove-element.md

 It does not matter what you leave beyond the returned `k` (hence they are underscores).

 ### Solution (C++)
 The idea is to go through `nums` from left to right.
-We skip values that are equals val but with a pointer, we keep track of the last element which was `val` to insert the next element which is not `val`.
+We skip values that are equals `val` but by using a pointer.
+With the pointer, we keep track of the last element which was
+`val` in order to insert the next element which is not `val`.
 When we insert a valid element, we increment our pointer.

 ```c++